 Do you want to understand how vaccination programs translate science into public health practice?

-Presents several historic vaccine case studies highlighting challenges in emerging science, program design and evaluation, management, policy and communication.
+Presents a historic vaccine case study highlighting challenges in emerging science, program design and evaluation, management, policy and communication.
 Examines decision-making surrounded by scientific uncertainty, controversy and competing public health priorities.
 Explores the challenges of developing policy and practice decisions within the constraints of emerging and uncertain science.
-Challenges students to make policy decisions and develop programmatic and communication strategies in real world settings.
+Challenge students to make policy decisions and develop programmatic and communication strategies in real world settings.

 - Learning Objectives:

 - Explain key immunization stakeholder and decision-makers and how they contribute to vaccine policy and practice

 - Identify, synthesize and apply evidence based public health research and theory from a broad range of disciplines and data sources for problem solving and to advance vaccine programs, policies, and systems

 - Facilitate shared decision making through negotiation and consensus-building methods regarding policies and practices that advance public health using scientific knowledge, analysis, communication and consensus building (DrPH FC 8)

 - Communicate public health science to diverse stakeholders, including at all levels of health literacy, to inform and influence individual, organization, and community behavior and policies to promote the health of the public (DrPH FC 5)

 - Propose human, fiscal, and other resources within public health organizations to achieve a strategic goal (DrPH FC 12)